La Min-sú de Terrasson

 The black Périgord truffle

-The black truffle or black Périgord truffle (Tuber melanosporum), the second-most commercially valuable truffle species (after the Italian white truffle; Tuber magnatum).
+Known as Black Diamond, the black truffle or black Périgord truffle (Tuber melanosporum), the second-most commercially valuable truffle species (after the Italian white truffle: Tuber magnatum).
 The species is named after the Périgord region but is not an IGP.
+The value of it is equal to a diamond therefore there are many fake ones in the international market.
+You must purchase only in shops that have good reputation or buy it directly from licensed truffle farmers.
 Other truffles found in the area are the summer truffle (Tuber aestivum) and the winter truffle (Tuber brumale).

 Black and winter truffles are harvested in late autumn and winter.
 The summer truffle throughout the summer.

 Truffle farm 'Les Mérigots Gabillou'

 Some 30 minutes from Terrasson, truffle farmer Eric planted 6 hectares with a mixture of truffières mainly green oak, pubescent oak, and two types of hazel.
-A visit to the farm starts with a presentation introducing the truffle, followed by a field visit hunting for truffles with the help of his dog 'Quinn' and a small dégustation.
+A visit to the farm starts with a presentation introducing the truffle, followed by a field visit hunting for truffles with the help of his dogs 'Quinn and Neige' and a small dégustation.
 Main attraction is seeing Quinn sniff-out the truffles and marking the spot with a scratch, after which Eric carefully digs for the truffle, from time to time asking Quinn for guidance.
-Quinn’s shot was 100%!
-And of course, she will ask for a small reward every time after her task is done.
+Quinn’s shot was 100% (Neige still had to learn)!
+And of course, she will ask for a small reward every time after her task is done. ;)

 Foie gras

 Produced from both ducks and geese, this is another of the Périgord’s speciality products.
 Goose foie gras is obtaining IGP status.
-From November to February, small producers can be seen selling foie gras and other duck and goose products such as confits, gizzards and fat in our local 'marchés au gras'.
+From November to February, small producers can be seen selling foie gras and other duck and goose products such as confits, gizzards and fat in our local marchés au gras.

 Cep mushrooms

-Cep mushrooms are most often used in fricassee dishes and stuffings, as well as in 'pommes de terre à la Sarladaise', a typical potato dish from Sarlat.
+Cep mushrooms are most often used in fricassee dishes and stuffings, as well as in Pommes de terre à la Sarladaise, a typical potato dish from Sarlat.
 Dependent upon the weather, mushrooms start to appear in our region in August and September.

 In addition the region produces: AOC Limousin apples, IGP Agen prunes, Red Label Limousin and Blonde d’Aquitaine Beef, Cabécou du Périgord and Rocamadour goat’s cheese in the shape of small round discs.